5 steps to starting a business

 5: Do Not Hesitate!

-Not acting on a business idea when you really believe in it is entrepreneurial sacrilege.
+Not acting on a business idea when you really believe in it is an entrepreneurial sacrilege.
 Not only will you be depriving yourself of a potentially successful business, but the rest of the world too.
 So, when should you start acting on your idea?
 The answer is definitively NOW.
 Do not postpone till tomorrow what you can be doing today!

 Back to Entrepreneurship